-Monday, the day that kicks off the working week for many, derives its name from the Old English word “Monandæg,” which literally means “Moon’s day.”
-This association with the moon dates back to ancient times when many cultures worshipped lunar deities.
-The Norse, for example, dedicated Monday to the moon god, Mani, who they believed guided the moon across the night sky.
-The influence of these ancient beliefs lives on in the name for this weekday we still use today.
+No one likes Mondays.
+It serves as a reality check that last weekend is gone forever and it is the day when the work week begins for many people.
+It gets its name from the old English word “Monandæg”, which means “day of the moon”.
+This association with the moon dates back to ancient times when many cultures worshipped moon gods.
+For example, the Scandinavians dedicated Monday to the moon god Mani, who was believed to lead the moon in the night sky.
+The influence of these ancient beliefs is still in the name of this working day, which we still use today.
+With this information perhaps some moonlight will brighten up your Mondays.

-Tuesday owes its name to the Norse god of war, Tyr, also known as Tiw.
-In Old English, the day was called “Tiwesdæg,” meaning “Tiw’s day.”
-Tiw was associated with courage, bravery, and victory in battle, attributes that align with the planet Mars in astrology.
-The Romans, too, worshipped a god of war, Mars, and it is from the Latin “dies Martis” that we derive the modern name “Tuesday.”
+When someone says “God of War”, Kratos usually springs to mind, but Tuesday is named after the Norse god of war Týr, also known as Tiw.
+In Old English the day was called “Tiwesdæg”, meaning “day of Tiw”.
+Tiw was associated with courage, bravery and victory in battle, which in astrology coincides with the planet Mars.
+The Romans worshiped Mars, the god of war, and it is from the Latin ‘dies Martis’ that we get the modern name ‘Tuesday”.

 Wednesday: Odin’s Day

-Wednesday is a day of duality, a weekday named in honour of two significant figures from ancient mythology.
-Old English speakers called it “Wōdnesdæg,” after the Norse god Odin (Woden), the Allfather and ruler of the gods.
-The Norse associated Odin with wisdom, knowledge, and poetry.
-The Romans, however, dedicated Wednesday to the messenger god, Mercury (Mercredi in French), known for his speed and agility.
-This linguistic fusion gives us the modern name “Wednesday.”
+Wednesday is a workday named after two important figures in ancient mythology.
+Old English speakers called it “Wōdnesdæg” after the Norse god Odin (or Woden), Thor’s dad, the guy with the eyepatch, and father of all men and ruler of the gods.
+Scandinavians associate Odin with wisdom, knowledge and poetry, however, the Romans dedicated Wednesday to the messenger god Mercury (Mercredi in French), known for his speed and agility.
+This merging of languages gives us the modern name “Wednesday”, coincidentally also the name of a very popular and morbid young lady.

 Friday is named after the Norse goddess Freyja (Frigg), associated with love, fertility, and beauty.
 In Old English, it was known as “Frīgedæg,” meaning “Frigg’s day.”
 The Norse revered Freyja as a powerful deity, with dominion over love, fertility, and the household.
 The Romans linked Friday to Venus, the goddess of love and beauty, giving us “dies Veneris” or “Venus’s day.”
 The similarities between Freyja and Venus underscore the universal themes of love and beauty celebrated on this day.

-The ancient Romans named Saturday, the final day of the week after the god Saturn.
-In Old English, it was called “Sæternesdæg,” after Saturn, the god of agriculture and time.
-The Romans of the time often depicted Saturn with a sickle, symbolising the harvest, and he presided over the Golden Age of prosperity and abundance.
-The association of Saturday with Saturn endures in many languages, such as Spanish (“sábado”) and French (“samedi”), where the day retains its connection to the god of time and agriculture.
+The Ancient Romans named Saturday, sometimes the last day of the week, after the god Saturn.
+In Old English, it was called “Sæternesdæg”, after the god of agriculture and time.
+At the time, the Romans often depicted Saturn with a sickle which symbolises a harvest, as he presided over the Golden Age of prosperity and abundance.
+The association of Saturday with Saturn endures in many languages, such as Spanish (“sábado”) and French (“samedi”), where the day remains tethered to the god of time and agriculture.

 Sunday: The Weekday of Light and Life